JonathanKevin16/JonathanKevin16/README.md

  ✔ About Me

-I am a fresh graduate from Soegijapranata Catholic University majoring at Information Technology(CS).
+I am a fresh graduate from Soegijapranata Catholic University majoring at Informatics Engineering (CS).

 Currently looking for a job, having around 6 month enriched experience in Backend Development API at PT Golektruk dot com.